About the Faculty

 Contact: Cambridge 114, 740/826-8275.

 Dr. Laura J. Hilton.
-(2001) Associate Professor of History; Chair.
+(2001) Professor of History.
 B.A.
 The College of New Rochelle; M.A., Fordham University; Ph.D.
 The Ohio State University.
-Dr. Hilton teaches courses in modern European and world history.
-Her research interests include refugee movements in post-Second World War Europe, issues of nationalism and women's history.
+Dr. Hilton teaches both halves of the 100-level Emergence of the Modern World survey (H111 and H112), 200-level courses on The Holocaust (H240) and The First World War (H245), as well as 300-level courses on Nineteenth Century Europe (H318) and Twentieth Century Europe (H320).
+Her research interests include Displaced Persons and Refugees in post-Second World War Europe, the rumor culture of postwar Germany, and the aftermath of genocide and ethnic cleansing.

 Contact: Cambridge 115, 740/826-8291.

 Dr. William Kerrigan.
-(1997) Arthur and Eloise Cole Distinguished Professor of American History.
+(1997) Arthur and Eloise Cole Distinguished Professor of American History; Chair.
 B.A.
 Austin College, M.A.
 Texas Christian University, Ph.D.
 University of Michigan.
 Dr. Kerrigan teaches courses on colonial and ante-bellum American history.
 His research interests include early national republic, the borderlands, and environmental history.

 Contact: Cambridge 112, 740/826-8273.